lbehrler/WR2-uploader-WX/readme.md

 ## Hardware Assembly

+Assemble and mount the WeatherRack2 per the manufacturers instructions.
+Follow testing process published by SwitchDoc Labs.

-Assembly is easy - mount the Sense HAT on the Raspberry Pi then insert it in the case and plug it into power.
+Raspberry pi assembly is easy - mount the Sense HAT on the Raspberry Pi then insert it in the case and plug it into power.
 All set!
 No wiring, soldering or anything else required.
+Install the SDR antenna kit and any cases or mounts you may be using for your particular setup.

 > NOTE: The Raspberry Pi foundation recommend you mount the "hat" boards to the Raspberry Pi using [standoffs](http://www.mouser.com/Electromechanical/Hardware/Standoffs-Spacers/_/N-aictf)